Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2634, b.
 1864, d.
 1924

-Relationship=5th great-grandson of Thomas Greathead.
+5th great-grandson of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Fitzwilliam de Guadaloupe English was born in 1864 in Witney, Oxfordshire, England.1,2 He was the son of William Watson English and Maria de Guadaloupe Anna Antonia Robinson.
 In the census of 3 April 1881 in Kirtley, Suffolk, England, he was listed as the son of William Watson English William was an Oxford University graduate.3 Fitzwilliam was listed as the head of the family of on the census of 5 April 1891 in 42 Pepperharrow Road, Godalming, Surrey, England, Fitzwilliam was a Professor of Music living with his two of his sisters and two servants.4 He married ... ... in 1891 in St George Hanover Square, London, England, There were no children.1,5 Fitzwilliam was listed as head of household in the census of 31 March 1901 in 5 Whinney Field, Halifax, Yorkshire, England, Fitzwilliam was a Music teacher living with two servants, a cook and a housemaid.
-No sign of his wife?6 He died in 1924 in Hull, Yorkshire, England.1,7
+No sign of his wife?6 Fitzwilliam died in 1924 in Kingston upon Hull, Yorkshire, England.1,7

 Sources of Information